Intel readies 3D-printed robots for handy consumers

-RANCHO PALOS VERDE California Intel Corp introduced a walking, talking robot on Wednesday made from 3D-printed parts that will be available to consumers later this year, if they are willing to assemble it with a kit that costs around $1,600.
+RANCHO PALOS VERDE, California May 28 Intel Corp introduced a walking, talking robot on Wednesday made from 3D-printed parts that will be available to consumers later this year, if they are willing to assemble it with a kit that costs around $1,600.

 The company's Chief Executive Brian Krzanich was accompanied by "Jimmy" on stage at the Code Conference in Rancho Palos Verdes, California.
 The white 2-foot tall robot shuffled onto the stage, introduced itself and then waved its arms.